uadmin/uadmin-docs/api/network_functions.rst

 ---------------------
 `Back To Top`_

+.. code-block:: go

+    func CheckRateLimit(r *http.Request) bool

 CheckRateLimit checks if the request has remaining quota or not.
 If it returns false, the IP in the request has exceeded their quota.

-Function:

-.. code-block:: go

-    func(r *http.Request) bool

 Before we proceed to the example, read `Tutorial Part 9 - Introduction to API`_ to familiarize how API works in uAdmin.